 Here ayat 28 and 42 in yellow relate in that Allah’s intention to create a human in the first place is to be what they are in aya 42, Allah’s “servants” and a type of creature with free will and learning capabilities: some will follow the right path and choose to be with Allah the Exalted and some will choose to deviate, thus life on earth is a temporary proving ground, to test and separate the good from the bad.
 In this narrative, Adam is not mentioned by name, but referred to as bashar (emphasis on the first syllable), a term used in the Quran for the physical human, when the Almighty announces to the angels “I will create a human being out of clay from an altered black mud.”

 Ayat 29 & 41 in bluegreen correspond as a pair, in that aya 29 emphasizes that Allah breathed into Adam from his Spirit, thus required the angels & Iblees to “fall down and prostrate to him,” exalting Adam over the angels and Iblees/ jinn — as Allah states “this is a path to Me that is straight,” thus confirming His intention to make for His “chosen servants” the “straight path” (41), one that leads to both return to Allah’s Presence and Paradise, and fulfillment of Allah’s plan for His chosen ones (because of their choice of thankfulness and trust leading to righteousness) of Adam’s descendants.
+So these two ayat show us that when we use our intellect and intuitive sense of justice (Allah’s “breath”), we will take the straight path.
 Note that aya 28 refers to the creation of a physical human; aya 29 then describes that Allah “proportioned” and “breathed into him from His Spirit” which gave him life and inner light/ soul as well.

 The two matched green ayat 30 & 40 show that not only did the angels all prostrate to Adam, but even Iblees/ Satan accepted that Allah’s chosen servants will be beyond his influence — ie, even Satan cannot dispute their victory over his evil.
 Note these are ayat 30 and 40, multiples of 10 (“perfection/ completion”) with factors 3 and 4, associated as 3 unique letters forming Allah’s 4-letter name.
 These 2 ayat represent the fulfillment of Allah’s plan, hence I put it in green.